Mati, Davao Oriental: Sports

+Currently, there are only two locations that could serve as venues for multi-sport events in the city, namely, the Davao Oriental State University Main Campus and the Mati Centennial Sports Complex.

+Infrastructure

 Transportation

 The pedicab or tricycle is the major means of transportation around the city.
 In recent years, underbone motorcycles have earned quite a popularity among professionals and students, thus easily becoming a public transport alternative to commuters who prefer more speed.
 Jeepneys are available for travels from Mati to its neighboring towns while vans and buses are still the only means of transportation from Mati to other cities.